kjempelodott/ananas/README.md

 > select file(s) (/home/myuser) : /tmp/SG5Vspreg.pdf
  * /tmp/SG5Vspreg.pdf
 > ls
-/testmappe/
+/test/
 [0  ] SG5Vspreg.pdf                                                eval, del, get
 ```

 Wohoo!
-Note that file select accepts wildcard.
+Note that file select accepts wildcards.
 For example, `./blah/*.pdf` will upload all pdf-files from `./blah/`.

-If you have IPython installed, you will probably find the tab completion useful for selecting a folder and for uploading files.
+If you have IPython installed, you will probably find its tab completion capabilities useful for selecting a folder and for uploading files.

-As mentioned before, `eval` is intended for deliveries.
+As mentioned before, `eval` is intended for assigments.
 This lets admins evaluate, grade and comment on student assigments.
 Let's go back and choose a FileTree with deliveries:

 ```
 > select a tool <index> : 2